The Divergent Series: Allegiant: Accolades

+Future

-Cancelled fourth film
+Canceled fourth film

 A theatrical sequel titled The Divergent Series: Ascendant, based on the latter half of the Allegiant book, was originally meant to wrap up the series and was originally set to be released on March 24, 2017, before being pushed back to June 9, 2017, with Lee Toland Krieger directing after Robert Schwentke backed out.
-The plans for a film were later changed to a television series following the disappointing box office return.

-Cancelled television series
+Canceled television series

-In July 2016, after Allegiant underperformed at the box office, it was announced that Lionsgate would instead release Ascendant as a television film that would serve as a lead-in for a television spinoff series, in which both projects would add new characters to the story, moving beyond the books.
+In July 2016, after Allegiant underperformed at the box office, it was reported that Lionsgate would instead release Ascendant as a television film that would serve as a lead-in for a television spinoff series, in which both projects would add new characters to the story, moving beyond the books.

 In September 2016, Shailene Woodley stated on Today that the film versus television decision was not finalized, and that it was "a limbo waiting game".
 In the same interview Woodley spoke despairingly of the chances of her returning to the project in a television format, although noting that she would be open to returning to it as a theatrical film.
-In February 2017, when it was announced that the fourth film will be a television project, it was announced Woodley had backed out of her starring role.
-In August 2017, Starz and Lionsgate Television announced that they were beginning to develop the TV series with director Lee Toland Krieger and writer Adam Cozad remaining attached from the original project.
+In February 2017, Woodley said she backed out of her starring role.

+In August 2017, Starz and Lionsgate Television announced that they were beginning to develop the television series, with director Lee Toland Krieger and writer Adam Cozad remaining attached from the original project.
 In December 2018, Starz announced they were no longer seeking to develop a television series, citing the lack of interest from the cast and network executives.